goatcorp/DIPs/text/28-plugin-installer-refresh.md

 Feature: Provide more info on plugin behavior
 - Start with manually reporting for now.
+- Show if plugin modifies the native ui (for streamers).
 - This can be enhanced to check imports and more.

 Feature: Reorganize existing layout
 - Dalamud and plugin change logs could be separated.
 - Some plugin installer settings could be easier to access from the installer window.

+Feature: Localize Plugin Meta Data
+- Show punchline, description and other in dalamud language if provided in manifest.

 # Drawbacks